Thomas Moore: Works & Criticism

 [Memoirs of Captain Rock (1824 3rd Edn.)] - MEMOIRS / of / CAPTAIN ROCK, / THE / CELEBRATED IRISH CHIEFTAIN, / WITH SOME / Account of his Ancestors. / WRITTEN BY HIMSELF. / THIRD EDITION / LONDON: Printed for / LONGMAN, HURST, REES, ORME, BROWN AND GREEN [T. C. Hansard, Pater-Noster-Row Press] 1824), 376pp.
 [See textual extract in RICORSO Library, “Irish Classics”, as attached.

 Memoirs of Captain Rock (Longman, Hurst, &c.) - End-papers listing other works: 1].
 Journal of a Voyage to Brazil, and redence [sic, for residence] there, during part of the Years 1821, 1822, and 1823; including an account of the Revolution which brought about the Independence of the Brazilian Empire.
 By Maria Graham, Author of Residence in India, &c. &c.,; Journal of a Residence in Chile and Voyage from the Pacific, in the years 1822 and 1823; preceded by an Account of the Revolution in Chile, since the year 1810, and particularly the Transactions of the Squadron under Lord Cochrane [n. auth.]; 2].
 Travels in Brazil in the Years 1817, 1818, 1819, and 1820, Undertaken by the command of His Majesty the King of Bavaria and published under his special patronage.
 By Dr. John Von spix and Dr. Charles Von Martius [from the German].
 3].
 Memoirs of Indian [...]
 By R. F. Wallace, Lieut.
 H. P. York Chasseurs.
 4].
 Fifteen Years in India, or Sketches of a Soldier’s Life; being an attempt to describe persons and things in various pars of Hindoostan.
 5].
 The English flora, by Sir James E. Smith, Pres. of the Linnaean Society.
 6].
 The Speeches of the Right Honourable Henry Grattan, in the Irish, and in the Imperial Parliament.
 Edited by his Son.
 In 4 vols., 8vo., £2.8.6; with extract from the Dedication: ‘They abound with precepts of philosophy, of morality, and of religion, and are founded in the spirit of genuine liberty.
 They furnish instruction to statesmen and to ministers, and contain advice to the people and the king.’ / ‘If they should contribute to the public good, they will accomplish the object of a life passed in the service of his country.’
 Also may be had, in 8vo.
 12s., boards, Miscellaneous Works of the Right Hon.
 Henry Grattan.
 7].
 Warreniana [..] by the Editor of the Quarterly Review.
 8].
 Prose by a Poet.
 9].
 Memoirs of a Captivity Among the Indians of North American, from Chidlhood to the age of Nineteen.
 With Anecdotes descriptive of their Manners and Customs, and an account of the territory westward of the Mississipi.
 To which are now added, Reflections on the present Condition of the Indians, and a Plan for the amelioration of their Circumstances.
 By John D. Hunter [3rd edn.]: ‘A history more calculated to attract the Public has not, in our opinion, been given since De Foe made Alexander Selkirk his own, under the Fiction of Robinson Crusoe’ [Lit.
 Gazette].
 10].
 An Encylopaedia of Gardening.
 11].
 An Essay on the Inventions and Customs of both Ancients and Moderns in the Use of Inebriating Liquors [...] by Samuel Morewood, 12].
 Journal of Ten Months Residence in New Zealand.
 By Richard A. Cruise, Esq., Capt. of the 84th Regt.
 Foot [‘maintained a constant intercourse with the Inhabitants and devoted much of his Leisure to their society, which afforded him full Opportunity of observing their general Customs and Manners’].
 13].
 Duke Christian of Luneberg; or, Traditions from the Harp.
 By Miss Jane Porter.
 14].
 Wine and Walnuts: or after Dinner Chit-Chat, by Ephraim Hardcastle, Citizen and Drysalter [2nd edn.].
 15].
 Scenes and Impression in Egypt and italy, by the Author of Recollections of the Peninsula, Sketches of India.
 16].
 Recollections of the Peninsula.
 17].
 Sketches of India.
 By a Traveller.
 For Fire-side Travellers at Home.
 [2nd edn.].
+(Available at Internet Archive - online; accessed 19.06.2024.)

-The History of Ireland, Vol. 1-4 [Dr. Lardner’s Cabinet Cyclopædia] (London: Longman, Rees, Brown, Green & Longman of Paternoster Row, & John Taylor 1835-46), Vol. I, xii, 321pp.; Vol. 2 (London: Longmans & Taylor 1840), xv, 345pp.; Vol. 3 (London: Longmans & Taylor 1840), xix, 327pp.; Vol. 4 (London: Longmans & Taylor 1846), xx, 313pp.
+THE HISTORY OF IRELAND, 4 vols.
+[Dr. Lardner’s Cabinet Cyclopædia] (London: Longman, Rees, Brown, Green & Longman of Paternoster Row, & John Taylor 1835-46) - Vol I: History of Ireland: c(ommencing with its earliest period, to the great expedition against Scotland in 1545 (Lonmans & Taylor, 1835, xii, 321pp.; Vol. 2 [Chap.
+XV &c.]: The history of Ireland, from the earliest kings of that realm, down to its latest chief (London: Longmans & Taylor 1840), xv, 345pp.; Vol. 3 (London: Longmans & Taylor 1840), xix, 327pp.; Vol. 4 (London: Longmans & Taylor 1845), xx, 313pp.

 [Joseph Blanco White], Second Travels of an Irish Gentleman in Search of Religion, with notes and ills., not by the Editor of “Captain Rock’s Memoirs”, 2 vols.
 (Dublin: Richard Milliken & Son; London: B. Fellowes 1833), Vol. I: xvii, 249pp.; Vol. II: 245pp.
 16°.
 [Copies held in 12 libraries incl.
 BL and TCD Lib.] dedication ‘To the People of Ireland’, signed by ‘One who Sincerely Loves them’, states that the people’s ‘Virtue, Improvement and Happiness Must Depend not on the Antiquity or Nationality, but on the Truth of the Religion’ (p.[v].)
 ‘The Editor to the Readers’ (pp.[vii]-xiv) states that ‘the work which is here laid before the public has Religious Truth, and nothing else for its object’ (p.xiv).
 Quotation from Goethe’s Faust verso of t.p. in Vol. 1.
 Lists of contents occupy pp.[xv]-xvii in Vol. 1 and 2pp. unn. in Vol. 2.
 ‘An Appendix on the Christian Evidence [...]’, pp.[193]-212, followed by ‘Illustrations’, pp.[213]-249, at end of Vol. 1.
 ‘Illustrations’, pp.[211]-242, and ‘Appendix’, pp.[243]-245, at end of vol. 2.
 Each vol. has printer’s mark of John S. Folds, 5, Bachelor’s Walk.
 Wolff (Item 4903) lists what is apparently a Dublin only edn. of the same year, though his transcription of the imprint is possibly unreliable.
 The first Travels of an Irish Gentleman in Search of a Religion (1833), by Thomas Moore, is not fiction, but a theological disquisition in the form of dialogues.
 [See English Novels 1830-36: A Bibliography of British Fiction (Cardiff) - online.]
 See also a German trans. of same (1835).